 Individuals who wish to audit courses pay half tuition plus the technology fee.
 Alumni, alumnae, and senior citizens pay $100 per course audited.
 Certain courses may not be taken on an audit basis.
-The professor has the right to refuse anyone audit his/her course.
-These include independent study, field study, studio art, music performance, laboratory science, computer science courses numbered above 110, Professional Communication (CCEN 100), creative or journalistic writing, and all graduate courses.
+The professor has the right to refuse anyone to audit his/her course.
+This includes: independent study, field study, studio art, music performance, laboratory science, computer science courses numbered above 110, Professional Communication (CCEN 100), creative or journalistic writing, and all graduate courses.

 How do I enroll in a Payment Plan?